johnnymatthews/fil-wallaby-network-docs/README.md

 The faucet for the Wallaby Testnet can be found at [https://wallby.network](https://wallaby.network/#faucet).

 The faucet currently emits 50 FIL per request.
-Should you need more FIl at once to conduct testing please [Contact](#contact) us and we will discuss your needs for more FIL.
+Should you need more FIL at once to conduct testing please [Contact](#contact) us and we will discuss your needs for more FIL.

 ### Notary